-The program will begin in summer 2016 with a retreat at UBarU Ranch in Texas from June 6th-9th.
-Participants will then meet with a small group of peers once a month via video conference as they explore themes from Becoming together.
-These monthly meetings will be supplemented by one-on-one meetings with a UU mentor.
-The program will close out with another retreat in the summer of 2017, where the next class of Meaning Makers will be getting started.
+The program began in June 2016 with a retreat at UBarU Camp and Retreat Center in Texas.
+Participants meet with a small group of peers once a month via video conference as they explore themes from Becoming together.
+These monthly meetings are supplemented by one-on-one meetings with a UU mentor.
+The program will close out with another retreat in the June 2017, where the next class of Meaning Makers will be getting started.

 Who Is Meaning Makers for?

 This program is designed for emerging UU adults, ages 18-24.
 This population is less likely than other age groups to be served by local UU communities.
 We know that bridging out of youth community and finding ways to deepen one’s Unitarian Universalist faith as a young adult can be a challenge.
 That’s why this opportunity is designed for UU identified young people with at least two years of experience in UU community.

 The two-part application process includes an online form and a letter of recommendation.
 The deadline for the 2016-17 program was February 29th 2016.
 To learn about applying for the 2017-18 program you can "like" The Hub: Young Adults UUs on Facebook, join our Young Adult / Campus Ministry listserve or circle back to check this webpage in the late fall of 2016.

 Letter of Recommendation

 You will need to submit a letter of recommendation from someone who can speak to your UU identity and spiritual journey.
 Your recommender should share with why they think Meaning Makers would be a good experience for you and how you will contribute to the program.
 You can provide your recommender with this information sheet (PDF) about the letter of recommendation.